automatecloud/docker-ddc-vagrant/README.md

 ### License file

-Get your license file on Docker Hub and put it inside the directory input of your Vagrantfile with the name input/docker_subscription.lic
+Get your license file on Docker Store (https:/store.docker.com) and put it inside the directory input of your Vagrantfile with the name input/docker_subscription.lic

 ### Create your own CA and Certificates for UCP and DTR